borg0861/borg0861.github.io/rules/rules.md

 ---
 layout: page
-title: rules
+title: Rules
-subtitle: These are the rules you're looking for.
+subtitle: These are the rules you're looking for
 ---

 Science Fantasy for Draw Steel is a fan supplment for *DRAW STEEL* which is meant to help evoke the feeling of some excellent Science Fantasy video games, like Mass Effect, Destiny, Control, Anthem, and more.